Our Unique Philosophy

-Ms. Tammy is honored to be included in the amazing staff of the Children’s Chorale.
+Tammy is honored to be included in the amazing staff of the Children’s Chorale.
 She taught Elementary Music in District 11 for 30 years before retiring in 2011.
 She has now returned to the classroom halftime as one of the General Music teachers at Rogers Elementary in District 11.
-Tammy received a Bachelor of Music Education degree from UNC in Greeley, CO.
-Her Master’s degree in Education came from Lesley College.
+Tammy received a Bachelor of Music Education degree from UNC in Greeley, CO, and a Master’s degree in Education from Lesley College.
 She won a Crystal Apple Award for teaching in 2003.
 She has performed with the Colorado Springs Chorale, The Taylor Memorial Choir, Colorado Opera Festival, Opera Theatre of the Rockies, Fine Arts Repertory Theatre, Abendmusik Chorus, and Ormao Dance Company.
 She is now teaching voice and flute privately, singing with Grace and St. Stephen’s Choir and Opera Theatre of the Rockies.
-Ms. Tammy loves to sing and dance, ride her bike, hike, spend time with family and friends, and, most of all, be with her terrific son, Matthew.
+Tammy loves to sing and dance, ride her bike, hike, spend time with family and friends, and, most of all, be with her terrific son, Matthew.

 Drama & Choreography Consultant

 Jen returned to Colorado Springs after spending 14 years living in Chicago & Toronto.
 She earned a Bachelor degree in Performance Studies and a Master in Education & Social Policy from Northwestern University.
 Jen has designed and implemented drama curriculum for students in public and private schools, has directed numerous youth theatre productions, and has a teaching background in storytelling, music and forensics.
-Jen has continued her own performing since graduating from the Children's Chorale in 1985.
-She has performed in a variety of musicals, revues, concerts and church events, receiving recognition in the Toronto area for her work.
-Jen combined her love of sports and music by performing the national anthem for Major League Baseball, the NBA and the Canadian Football League.
+Jen has continued her own performing since graduating from the Colorado Springs Children's Chorale in 1985.
+She has performed in a variety of musicals, revues, concerts, and church events, receiving recognition in the Toronto area for her work.
+Jen combined her love of sports and music by performing the national anthem for Major League Baseball, the NBA, and the Canadian Football League.
 Jen enjoys performing on the main stage at the Fine Arts Center as well as in the Children's Theatre Series on the FAC's Second Stage.
 Recent productions include Wizard of Oz, Mary Poppins, White Christmas and 9 to 5.
 Jen also serves on the Board of Opera Theatre of the Rockies and works for the Educational Outreach Department of Theatreworks.
-Daily Jen can be seen in her ongoing role as wife, mother of three, & host of KKTV's Moms Everyday.
+Daily Jen can be seen in her ongoing role as wife, mother of three, & host of KKTV 11 Connects.

 Drama & Choreography Consultant

-Melissa Law is an alumni of the Children's Chorale where she spent 8 years, toured Japan and made lifelong friends!
+Melissa is an alumni of the Children's Chorale where she spent 8 years, toured Japan and made lifelong friends!
 Melissa received her MA in Educational Theatre from NYU and spent 4 years teaching in NYC public schools.
 Before that, she spent several years in Chicago performing and teaching.
 She received her BA from Lawrence University in Wisconsin.
 Now back in Colorado, Melissa teaches Creative Dramatics at The Colorado Springs School full-time, where she directs 7 shows a year.
 She also teaches Arts Integration at UCCS, and has done other dramatic teaching work for a variety of organizations and theaters in Colorado Springs.
 She is excited to be be a part of the CSCC team!

 Program Assistant and Overture Assistant

 Carie is a native of Colorado.
 She graduated from the University of Nebraska-Lincoln with a Bachelor of Science in Business Administration.
 Before joining the Colorado Springs Children’s Chorale staff, Carie worked seventeen years for the same corporation writing contracts and performing accounting and back office administration work.
-Her daughter sings with the Pikes Peak Singers and Carie serves on the Parent Council as the Social Committee Chairperson and has been a parent member since 2014.
+Her daughter sings with the Summit Ensemble of the Children's Chorale and Carie serves on the Parent Council as the Social Committee Chairperson and has been a parent member since 2014.
 Carie is also on the Youth Board at Ascension Lutheran Church and volunteers in her daughters’ schools and the community.
-In her spare time she loves travelling and spending time with her husband and two daughters
+In her spare time she loves travelling and spending time with her husband and two daughters.